-Applications are available on line:
+Applications are available on line: https://apply.uth.tmc.edu/psp/applyuth/APPLYUTH/CS_20/h/?tab=UT_CS_NVT_APPLY_SIGNON

-https://apply.uth.tmc.edu/psp/applyuth/APPLYUTH/CS 20/h/?tab=UT CS NVT APPLY SIGNON

-The application and all supporting documents must be submitted to the Registrar by the stated deadline for each respective dental hygiene program for the year preceding expected enrollment.
+The application and all supporting documents must be submitted to the UTHealth Houston Office of the Registrar by the stated deadline for each respective dental hygiene program for the year preceding expected enrollment.
 Application must be made on the current year's application form.
 The applicant pool will be considered as a whole in admissions consideration.
-If the applicant was enrolled at an accredited college or university in the fall term of the application submission year, or spring term of the entering year, the applicant must submit transcript updates to the Office of the Registrar as soon as the grades are available.
+If the applicant was enrolled at an accredited college or university in the fall term of the application submission year, or spring term of the entering year, the applicant must submit transcript updates to the UTHealth Houston Office of the Registrar as soon as the grades are available.